TheWalruzz/muos-react-theme-toolkit/README.md

 `render` function binds the path to the component that will be rendered as the screen.

+Optionally, you can provide an `overrideResolution` function that will force that single screen to be generated at a different resolution from the rest.
+This is useful for generating preview images.
+The parameter passed to that function is the original resolution, so you can make changes accordingly.
+It expects `{ width: number; height: number; }` as a return value.

 After your configuration is ready, import it in `src/screens.ts` and the screens will generate in the app.
 For example:

 ```ts